-A Chorley teenager has been recognised by the Prince's Trust after overcoming a difficult start to his life.
-Jack Lucas, 19, has won the North West Breakthrough award.
+A Chorley teenager has won a national award after overcoming a difficult start to his life.

-By his own admission, Jack went off the rails but credits the Prince’s Trust Team Programme, managed by Groundwork, with helping him to turn his life around.
+By his own admission, Jack went off the rails during earlier his teenage years.
+At his lowest point he was jobless, sleeping on a park bench and severely depressed.
+He credits the Prince’s Trust Team Programme, managed by Groundwork, with helping him to completely turn his life around.